dvingerh/PySnapStories/README.md

 # PySnapStories
-A Python script to download public Snapchat user stories from verified accounts.
+A Python script to download public Snapchat user stories from verified accounts, subjects and Map events.

 # How to use